datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-Now, I change the 'MajorName' in the view for Id number 2.
+What happens if I only want to change the 'MajorName' in the view for Id number 2.
 In this case, the Update statement will only affect the Major table.
-So, The UPDATE statement will be executed without error.
-However, SQL will change all the students in view which has the same major of Id number 2.
-Here,  Id number 5 is also updated from Psychology to English.
-To update the view correctly, we need to create INSTEAD OF UPDATE trigger.
+Because, the 'MajorName' column in the view comes from the 'Major' table.
+The UPDATE statement will be executed without error.
+However, SQL will change the major names of all the students which are the same as Id number 2.
+Here, the 'MajorName' of  Id number 5 is also updated from 'Psychology' to 'English'.

 ---